 xxi.
 Sonoma Creek Sediment TMDL

-The San Francisco Bay Regional Water Quality Control Board adopted the Sonoma Creek Sediment TMDL on December 10, 2008 to address the impairment of Sonoma Creek due to sediment.
+The San Francisco Bay Regional Water Quality Control Board adopted the Sonoma Creek Sediment TMDL on December 10, 2008, to address the impairment of Sonoma Creek due to sediment.
 The only known point sources of sediment to the watershed are associated with urban stormwater runoff from state highways, municipalities, industrial facilities, and construction sites; which are regulated by NPDES permits.
 Construction sites that discharge into the Sonoma Creek watershed are therefore considered Responsible Dischargers.

-WLA Translation
+Waste Load Allocation Translation

-The Sonoma Creek Sediment TMDL set the sediment waste load allocation (WLA) for construction stormwater runoff at 300 tons/year, which is equivalent to the current load from construction sites.
-Per the implementation measures of this TMDL, complying with the requirements of this General Permit is appropriate in addressing this WLA.
+The Sonoma Creek Sediment TMDL set the sediment waste load allocation for construction stormwater runoff at 300 tons/year, which is equivalent to the current load from construction sites.
+Per the implementation measures of this TMDL, complying with the requirements of this General Permit is appropriate in addressing this waste load allocation.

 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit upon its effective date.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLA.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocation.

 The final compliance deadline for the Sonoma Creek Sediment TMDL is December 10, 2028.
 Future reissuances of this General Permit may incorporate additional or revised compliance requirements or interim targets to progress towards the required final compliance by December 10, 2028.